-At Twenty Over Ten, we understand the important of mobile-friendliness so our websites are always mobile-friendly.
-In the example below Liftoff Financial Planning’s website transfers seamlessly from desktop to laptop to mobile screens.
+At Twenty Over Ten, we understand the importance of mobile-friendliness so our websites are always mobile-friendly.
+In the example below, Twenty Over Ten client’s Olympus Wealth Management’s website transfers seamlessly from desktop to laptop to mobile screens.

 The navigation on your site helps visitors access different pages and information.
 Your site’s navigation should include a small selection of clearly-labeled pages that match your leads’ needs.
 It should give enough information to direct visitors, but shouldn’t feel cluttered.
 By using Google’s Page Analytics plug-in, you can see how visitors are engaging with the different parts of your navigation and where they might be getting stuck.
 Broken links can also hinder proper navigation, so keep an eye on any changes on Google Search Console.

 When used properly, landing pages are a great way to leverage your site to generate leads for future campaigns.
 By including a convincing form where visitors fill out the information, you can create individualized messages for different, targeted niches.
 However, just like your website, designing a landing page is a detailed process.